-The goal of this Master project is to create high-quality magnetic films, that exhibit a nanometer scale depth dependence of their composition and thus a depth dependence of their microscopic magnetic properties, such as exchange coupling constants or magnetocrystalline anisotropy.
-Such film structures exhibit non-uniform magnetization states by design, which leads to relevant modifications of their magnetic phase transitions.
+goal of this Master project is to create high-quality magnetic films, that exhibit a nanometer scale depth dependence of their composition and thus a depth dependence of their microscopic magnetic properties, such as exchange coupling constants or magneto-crystalline anisotropy.
+Such film structures exhibit non-uniform magnetization states by design, which leads to relevant modifications of their magnetic phase transitions and associated to that, their efficiency for magnetic refrigeration.
 Indeed, we recently demonstrated that nano-scale materials design enables the management of phase transitions in a far broader sense than otherwise feasible, implying broad-based device and general application relevance.
 The thesis will explore specific aspects of this materials design approach and accordingly, the main goals of this work are to:

-- (i) study and identify suitable fabrication conditions for such thin films - (ii) fabricate high-quality magnetic films with designed non-uniform depth profiles - (iii) characterize their magnetic behavior, in particular their phase transitions - (iv) analyze how non-uniform designs impact magnetic phase transitions
+- i. study and identify suitable fabrication conditions for such thin films - ii. fabricate high-quality magnetic films with designed non-uniform depth profiles - iii. characterize their magnetic behavior, in particular their phase transitions - iv. analyze how non-uniform designs impact their magnetic refrigeration efficiency

-These goals are not only of substantial scientific, but also of technological interest because key information technologies are based on magnetic films with non-trivial depth structures, and associated device operations typically include phase transitions.
+These goals are not only of substantial scientific, but also of technological interest because already today, key technologies are based on magnetic films with non-trivial depth structures, and associated device operations typically include phase transitions.
 Modern fabrication techniques, such as the Ultra High Vacuum Sputter system at CIC nanoGUNE, allow for the precise fabrication of such films, in which different ferromagnetic layers can be deposited and manipulated with sub-nm precision while maintaining single-crystal structural control.